-A. Driver's License
+B. Driver's License

-Employees who are required to possess a valid California Nevada, and/or Arizona driver's license shall possess the appropriate license for the class of vehicle to be operated as a condition of continued employment.
+Employees who are required to possess a valid California, Nevada, and/or Arizona driver's license shall possess the appropriate license for the class of vehicle to be operated as a condition of continued employment.
 The employee must notify the Department of the restrictions and /or any and all changes in license status (i.e. suspended, etc.).
 If the change restricts the employee's legal ability to drive, regardless of current assignment, the employee shall be deemed to have applied for an unpaid leave of absence for up to thirty (30) calendar days, during which time the employee shall take all reasonable steps to have his/her license and privilege to drive reinstated.
 If upon the expiration of the thirty (30) days the employee has failed to have his/her license and privilege to drive reinstated, he/she will be deemed to have applied for and obtained an additional unpaid leave of absence during which the Department may take action to separate the employee from employment for failure to maintain minimum qualifications of the position.

-For the temporary loss of a driver's license, the employee will either be placed on paid administrative leave or modified duty at the Department's discretion.
+An employee's inability to possess and carry a firearm, when required in the course of their duties or by virtue of their peace officer status, or the loss of the legal privilege to operate a motor vehicle, for more than thirty (30) days shall be deemed cause for separation from employment for failure to maintain minimum qualifications of the position.
+For either the temporary loss of the ability to possess and carry a firearm or loss of a driver's license, the employee will either be placed on paid administrative leave or modified duty at the Department's discretion.
 The determination to deny modified duty shall be final.
 The Department retains the discretion to take action to separate the employee from employment for failure to maintain minimum qualifications of the position if the employee cannot get their driver's license reinstated.